muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Another strategy is to reduce the amount of traffic reaching the API Gateway by leveraging CloudFront as a Content Delivery Network (CDN).
 However, this can incur extra costs during a DDOS attack.
 AWS Shield Advanced provides payment protection against these extra costs and access to the DDoS Response Team, but it is costly and may not be accessible for startups.

-The author concludes by emphasizing the need for improved tooling to help developers apply appropriate rate limits by default and calls for AWS to change the default behavior of applying region-wide limits on every method or provide warnings about potential risks.
+Yan concludes by emphasizing the need for improved tooling to help developers apply appropriate rate limits by default and calls for AWS to change the default behavior of applying region-wide limits on every method or provide warnings about potential risks.
 An update mentions a new Serverless framework plugin called `serverless-api-gateway-throttling` that allows users to configure default throttling settings for the API and override individual endpoint settings.